Michael Guy Chislett

-Michael Guy Chislett (born 6 April 1982) is an Australian musician and producer.
+Michael Guy Chislett (born 6 April 1982) is an Australian musician and record producer.
 He is the lead guitarist and founding member of the Christian worship band Hillsong United and was the lead guitarist of the rock band the Academy Is...

 Career

 Hillsong United

 Chislett has played guitar on all Hillsong United albums excluding Look to You (2005) and Aftermath: Live in Miami (2012).
 These albums include 2019's People and 2015's Empires, for which he was also the album's producer.